tottyn/bootEd/examples.md

     # gather column names and values to create one factor variable giving population and one giving sample sd
     sd_data <- gather(sd_data, key = "population", value = "sd")

-Finally we plot the distributions.
-Though there is rough symmetry, these distributions are not approximately the same across different populations.
+Finally, we plot the distributions.
+These distributions are not symmetric and they are not approximately the same across different populations.
 Therefore, the assumptions of the basic and percentile bootstrap intervals are not met.